AbdellahBellakrim/abdellahbellakrim.tech/README.md

 This project is built using the following technologies:

+- TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
 - Next.js: A React framework for building modern web applications.
+- NEXT UI: A collection of UI components for Next.js applications.
 - Tailwind CSS: A utility-first CSS framework for rapidly building custom user interfaces.
-- NEXT UI: A collection of UI components for Next.js applications.
 - React Toastify: Allows you to add notifications to your app with ease.
 - React Lottie Player: For rendering animations in Lottie format.
 - Framer Motion: A production-ready motion library for React.
-- @emailjs/browser: To send emails directly from the browser.
+- Emailjs/browser: To send emails directly from the browser.
-- TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.

 ## Getting Started